TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 # Zoom out style

-To write in this style, start with a zoomed out view of everything, then zoom in.
+Start with a zoomed out view of everything, then zoom in.

 ## Overview